dc4eu/educational-pilot/sectorial-eaa-catalogue/README.md

 In other words:

 - ELM provides the underlying conceptual model.
-- EDC applies this model specifically to digital credentials, including concrete implementations, validations, and practical usage aligned closely —but not entirely— with standards like W3C Verifiable Credentials.
+- EDC applies this model specifically to digital credentials, including concrete implementations, validations, and practical usage aligned closely —but not entirely— with W3C Verifiable Credentials.

 ## Table with available data models